-Many sewing businesses start out of a spare room in the house, but as the business grows, it may be necessary to rent a workspace or a storefront.
-Additionally, being located in a visible and high-traffic location, may help to bring in new customers.
+Many sewing businesses start out as a home business from a spare room in the house, but it may be necessary to rent a workspace or a storefront as the business grows.
+Additionally, being located in a visible and high-traffic location may help to bring in new customers.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

 The types of business licenses, permits, and registrations that will be required to start a business vary on the activities of the business in addition to where it is located.